logicalclocks/feature-store-api/docs/CONTRIBUTING.md

 #### Setup and Build Documentation

-We use `mkdocs` to build the documentation and a plugin called `keras-autodoc` to auto generate Python API documentation from docstrings.
+We use `mkdocs` together with `mike` ([for versioning](https://github.com/jimporter/mike/)) to build the documentation and a plugin called `keras-autodoc` to auto generate Python API documentation from docstrings.

 1. Currently we are using our own version of `keras-autodoc`